ayushxx7/ayush-mandowara-blog/content/DataAnalysis/13-Inferential-Statistics.md

 ---

 ## Negative Binomial Distribution
-- Also callsed Pascal Distribution
+- Also called Pascal Distribution
 - There are 3 ways on defining Negative Binomial Distribution, hence we should ask for clarification when someone uses that term
-    1. Number of trials to produce r sucesses in a negative binomial experiment:w
+    1. Number of trials to produce r successes in a negative binomial experiment
-    1. Number of successes before binomial experiment results in k failues
+    1. Number of successes before binomial experiment results in k failures
     1. Number of failures before binomial experiment results in r successes

 ### Why is it called Negative Binomial Distribution?